 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percentage of long-term stay patients who are administered antianxiety drugs.
-These drugs are typically used to treat patients suffering from anxiety and depression.
+This figure is an indication of the percent of long-term patients who were given antianxiety medication.
+These medications are typically used to treat residents experiencing anxiety and depression.

 Managing Depression Among Residents